Georgetown Hoyas men's basketball: 2007-08 Season

+2008-09 Season

 The Hoyas began their 2008–09 season ranked No. 22 AP/No. 18 Coaches, however, college basketball's toughest strength of schedule eventually wore down a team that was also one of the youngest.
 The Hoyas were 7–11 in Big East play for a 12th-place finish, followed by a first-round loss in the Big East tournament.
 The Hoyas accepted a bid to the NIT, but lost in the first round to Baylor.

+2009-10 Season

 In 2009–10, the team finished the season 23–11, and 10–8 in Big East play.
 They advanced to the championship game of the Big East tournament before losing to West Virginia.
 They received an at–large bid to the NCAA tournament, earning a No. 3 seed in the Midwest Region, where they were upset by No. 14 seed Ohio in the first round.
-Greg Monroe entered the NBA draft as a sophomore and was selected by the Detroit Pistons.
+Standout center Greg Monroe entered the NBA draft as a sophomore and was selected by the Detroit Pistons.

+2010-11 Season

 The 2010–11 team was led by Austin Freeman and Chris Wright.
 The team scored multiple early wins over ranked teams, including an overtime win at No. 9 Missouri, but their stumbles at the end of the season coincided with Wright breaking his hand and missing three games.
 The team received an at-large bid as a No. 6 seed, but lost in their first game of the NCAA tournament to No. 11-seeded and eventual Final Four participant VCU.

+2011-12 Season

 Prior to the 2011–12 season, the Hoyas made a goodwill trip to China for several matches with local teams.
 U.S. Vice President Joe Biden attended their first game, a win over the Shanxi Zhongyu Brave Dragons.
 Their second game against the Bayi Rockets, however, ended in a brawl, causing the team to leave the court while Chinese fans threw garbage and debris.
 Georgetown won its final games, against the Liaoning Dinosaurs and the Taiwanese national team without incident.
 The Hoyas finished the season in fourth place in the Big East and received a bid to the NCAA tournament as a No. 3 seed in the Midwest.
 After a win in the second round, they were upset by No. 11-seeded NC State.

+2012-13 Season

 The 2012–13 season saw the Hoyas as the top overall seed in the Big East tournament based on a tiebreaker, but lost in the semifinals.
 Georgetown received a bid as a No. 2 seed in the South bracket in the NCAA tournament, facing tournament newcomer Florida Gulf Coast University in the second round.
 Georgetown lost to the 15th-seeded Eagles 78–68, the seventh number two seed to lose to a 15 seed.
 It was the fourth consecutive season the Hoyas were eliminated by a double-digit seed in the NCAA tournament.